kumaylm/RealtimeChatApp/README.md

 # A Realtime Chat App
-A realtime chat app where users can enter a chat room using their name and the name of the chat room, and chat with everyone present in the room in real time.
+A chat app where users can enter a chat room using their name and the name of the chat room, and chat with everyone present in the room in real time.

 ## Information the Messages Include:
 - Content of message